AngeliaLestari/DatingProfile/README.md

-# MySimpleProject
+# Dating Profile Project
-This are Simple Project using C#
+This is a Simple Project using C#